 Each representation MUST contain a “data” directory.
 The structure within this directory can be freely chosen.

-A representation CAN contain a “metadata” directory.
+A representation COULD contain a “metadata” directory.

 If a representation directory contains a “metadata” directory, it SHOULD be divided into “descriptive”, “preservation”, and “other” subdirectories for storing the corresponding category of metadata.

-The representation directory CAN contain a “documentation” directory to store additional documents that explain the content available in the “data” directory.
+The representation directory COULD contain a “documentation” directory to store additional documents that explain the content available in the “data” directory.

-The representation directory CAN contain a “schemas” directory to store additional XML Schema files that are needed to validate XML documents contained in a representation.
+The representation directory COULD contain a “schemas” directory to store additional XML Schema files that are needed to validate XML documents contained in a representation.

 E-ARK AIP structure